MSanteler/foundryvtt-dice-so-nice/README.md

 ```
 ## Known limitations

-- The maximum number of dice displayed simultaneously is equal to 20.
 - Works with vanilla foundry and with modules that do not substantially modify the Roll API.

 ## Compatibility